ehte444/ehte444/README.md

 I Read and make creatively professional Websites 🌈

-* 🧐   Interested in full stack.
-Recent focus on frontend.
+* 🧐   Full-Stack Developer, Recent focus on Front-end
 * 🎓   Bachelor of Engineering in Computer Engineering, CGPA 9.61.
 * 🌱   Currently learning Nodejs, Mongodb and some Philosophy.
 * 📚   Reading more biographies and how the computer works | Current read Devil's Advocate by Karan Thapar.
-* 💻   With 2 years' computer science and technology education.
 * ⛵   2021 Goals : Start with open source contributions.
 * ✍🏻   Planning to start writing an Introductory CS blog of my own.
 * 💬   Ask me about Books 📚, Frontend Design and Development issues and CS Problems 👨🏻‍💻